Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2019-11-13-Max-cut 2+ Divisive Clustering.md

 ---
 layout: post
+published: true
 title:  "Divisive Hierarchical Quantum Clustering with Max-cut"
 author: AJ Rasmusson
 date:   2019-11-13
 mathjax: true
-categories: unsupervised-machine-learning max-cut
 front-image: "assets/images/output_13_0.png"
 source-code: "https://github.com/ajrazander/Unsupervised-QML/blob/master/Max-cut_2%2B_divisive_clustering.ipynb"
-commentary: I'm not 100% sure how to pronounce my own title for this one.
-It's a mouthful, but the code is something I'm rather proud of.
-While messing around with max-cut, I wondered if there was a way to do more than simply split a dataset in two (binary classification).
-Talking about this with some other physics grad students, a friend mentioned hierarchical techniques where you recursively divide the data in half until all the data are in their own clusters (a divisive hierarchy of clusters).
-If you cleverly stop this process part way, you've effectively turned the binary classifier that is max-cut into a multinary (made up word) classifier!
-How cool! :D Hope you enjoy this one as much as I did. <strong>PROJECT IDEA:</strong> If one could start with individual data points and slowly build up clusters (agglomerative hierarchy), I imagine that would be more effective since qcs have only a few dozen qubits and the divise method requires loading the entire dataset into the qc at start.
+commentary: |
+    I'm not 100% sure how to pronounce the title for this one XD.
+It's a mouthful, but the combination of ideas is something I'm rather proud of.
+The problem with learning with max-cut is the machine can only get learn two clusters out of the dataset: it's a binary classifier.
+    <strong>What if the dataset more naturally separates into 3 or more clusters?!</strong> In talking with some other physics grad students, a friend
+    mentioned hierarchical learning techniques.
+One such technique is to recursively divide the data until it's all in individual clusters (resulting in a divisive hierarchy of clusters).
+    If you cleverly stop this process part way, you've effectively turned max-cut into a multinary (made up word) classifier! (more on this in the post) How cool! :D
+    <strong>Easily one of my favorite projects</strong>.
+Hope you enjoy this as much as I did. <strong>PROJECT IDEA:</strong> If one could
+    start with individual data points and slowly build up clusters (agglomerative hierarchy), I imagine that would be a more lenient learning method on today's limited qcs.
+tags: [unsupervised-machine-learning, max-cut, qaoa, advanced]
 ---

 # 2+ Clustering with Max-cut
 This notebook is an example of unsupervised learning on a quantum computer.
 The data used are from the iris data set.
 For faster run time, you will need an [IBMQ account](https://quantum-computing.ibm.com) to use their 32 qubit simulator.